EliAbdiel/agent-adk-chainlit/README.md

 # Agent ADK with Chainlit — Learning Guide

-This project is a Chainlit application that integrates Google ADK agents, MCP tools, document processing, audio input, and a SQLAlchemy data layer backed.
+This project is a `Chainlit` application that integrates `Google ADK` agents, `MCP tools`, document processing, audio input, and a `SQLAlchemy` data layer backed.
 Use this guide to understand the architecture, configure the environment, and extend features.

 ## What You'll Need